 The Hudson River Watershed Alliance’s mission is to unite and empower communities to protect their local water resources.
 We work across the Hudson River watershed to support watershed groups, help communities work together on water issues, and communicate as a collective voice.
 A watershed is the area of land from which water drains into a river, stream, or other waterbody.
-The Hudson River watershed covers almost 13,400 square miles, and includes over 65 tributary streams.
+The Hudson River watershed covers almost 13,400 square miles, and includes hundreds of tributary streams.

 The 2020 Annual Report summarizes the Hudson River Watershed Alliance’s accomplishments and core programs.
 For an overview of our programs and activities, see this webinar presentation from Executive Director Emily Vail.
 The Work on Watersheds report compiles the excellent work of our local watershed partners.

 Our vision is to connect people to the water in their communities and build a network of effective watershed stewards to ensure clean and abundant water today and into the future.